RFID and interference

 (“EAS” refers to Electronic Article Surveillance, a low cost technique mainly used to prevent item theft in retail environments)

-- Audit the frequency spectrums used by devices within the deployment environment.
+- Audit the frequency spectrums used by devices within the same environment.

-- Gain commitment from suppliers on the frequencies, protocols and standards used by the equipment.
+- Clarify with suppliers the frequencies, protocols and standards used by the equipment.

-- For 2.4GHz active tag systems review IP addressing and WLAN channels used in relation to the planned system.
+- For 2.4GHz active tag systems review IP addresses and WIFI channels used in relation to the planned system.

-- Carry out a pilot or trial installation that measures the performance of the system in the planned environment.
+- Carry out a pilot installation that measures the performance of the system in the planned environment.